angular/angular/adev/src/content/ecosystem/service-workers/getting-started.md

 With the server running on port `8080`, point your browser at `http://localhost:8080`.
 Your application should load normally.

-Tip: When testing Angular service workers, it's a good idea to use an incognito or private window in your browser to ensure the service worker doesn't end up reading from a previous leftover state, which can cause unexpected behavior.
+TIP: When testing Angular service workers, it's a good idea to use an incognito or private window in your browser to ensure the service worker doesn't end up reading from a previous leftover state, which can cause unexpected behavior.

 HELPFUL: If you are not using HTTPS, the service worker will only be registered when accessing the application on `localhost`.